-Must be in accordance with the relevant standards.
+This must be in accordance with the relevant standards.

-The gas supply needs to terminate with a down-facing threaded fitting $\frac{1}{2}$ connection (Fig. 10.10).
+The gas supply needs to terminate with a down-facing threaded fitting 1/2" connection.
 The inlet connector is located just below the hotplate level at the rear of the cooker.

-Because the height of the cooker can be adjusted and each connection is different it is difficult to give precise dimensions.
-Ideally, the house supply connection should be in the shaded area 'A' (Fig. 10.11).
+Because the height of the cooker can be adjusted and each connection is different, it is difficult to give precise dimensions.
+Ideally the hose supply connection should be within the shaded area 'A' (Fig. 10.11).